Afrozaar/wp-api-v2-client-java/README.md

 This configuration must not be included in version control. _`*.yaml` is already included in the `.gitignore` file._

 Please ensure that you do not commit hard-coded environment information.

-## WireMock Testing

-_*Deprecated*_

-The WireMock tests are sanity tests that must be rigid with known data and expectations.